The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Discussion

 \subsection{Ongoing Challenges}

-The goal of improving the plasma closure model is to attain a data-driven closure model that can be integrated into fluid simulations to include small-scale kinetic physics in large-scale plasma fluid simulations, leading to improved predictions and forecasting ability.
+The goal of improving the plasma closure model is to attain a data-driven closure model that can be integrated into fluid simulations to include kinetic physics in large-scale plasma fluid simulations, leading to improved predictions and forecasting ability.

 The challenges currently faced in learning closure models from kinetic data are, in essence, the challenges of most machine learning applications.
 In addition to the common difficulties of machine learning approaches, there are the challenges presented by the requirement for our data-driven closure models to be integrated into large-scale plasma models.
-Our learned model must be numerically stable within the large-scale plasma fluid and be able to predict forward in time without minimal growth of the numerical error.
-The issue of including multiple different initial conditions must also be addressed by future research; for the learned model to be useful when implemented into the large-scale fluid model, our learned model must be able to adapt and maintain accuracy for the different phenomena and conditions that would be present in a large-scale 3-dimensional plasma fluid.
+The learned model must be numerically stable within the large-scale plasma fluid and be able to predict forward in time without significant growth of numerical error.
+The issue of including multiple different initial conditions must also be addressed by future research; for the learned model to be useful when implemented into a large-scale fluid model, it must be able to adapt and maintain accuracy for the different phenomena and conditions that would be present in a large-scale three-dimensional plasma fluid.